dw-dengwei/OpenReview-paper-list/README.md

 - The data of the list is collected from the official openreview website via openreview API [https://docs.openreview.net/how-to-guides/data-retrieval-and-modification/how-to-get-all-decisions](https://docs.openreview.net/how-to-guides/data-retrieval-and-modification/how-to-get-all-decisions).
 - The front-end is derived from [https://github.com/Chillee/OpenReviewExplorer](https://github.com/Chillee/OpenReviewExplorer).

-Thanks to the documentation of openreview API and the front-end template.
+Thanks to the openreview API documentation and the front-end template,